For there is no distinction: for all have sinned and fall short of the glory of God

-The conversation quickly turned to expressing disappointment in the oversight, or lack thereof, for the placement of these two office – one so clearly making an effort to guide our young people towards community contribution, and the other so clearly working to keep the unsavory from our midst.
+The conversation quickly degenerated into expressions of disappointment in the oversight, or lack thereof, for the placement of these two offices – one so clearly making an effort to guide our young people towards community contribution, and the other so clearly working to keep the unsavory from our midst.
 Or at least that was the mindset.
 Then a generous voice chimed in.

 “I don’t think it’s the end of the world to have the two offices close to one another.
 Maybe kids will learn a thing or two from seeing the consequences of poor choices.
 Or maybe some of those probation kids will get a glimpse at the other side and want to make better choices in their future.
 Hey, it might be a good thing!”

 There was hearty applause around the circle, and several people “amen”ed the gentleman’s well-spoken opinion.
 I took a deep breath.
 This was a little close to home, and it made me uncomfortable realizing I had to weigh out anything I said lest my emotions get the better of me.
 However, for the immediate moment, I felt safe.
 But then another comment was thrown into the mix.

 “You’re probably right.
 And really, I don’t care if they see one another occasionally or not.
 Well, except for sex offenders.
 As far as I’m concerned, they can take all the sex offenders and just lock them up forever.”

 There wasn’t even a pause before chuckles and assent was given from every corner.
 The understood reality being that juvenile SOs are fundamentally worse than other juvenile delinquents.
 Period.
 There are no extenuating circumstances.
 There is no rehabilitation.
 There is no gray.
 There is only the keen knowledge that all juvenile SOs are perverted beyond help.
 Or perhaps they can be reached but only to serve as guides for other SOs.
 Like the biblical leper, the sexual offender is cast from society and never allowed to return.